vplesko/OrbLang/docs/pages/advanced_concepts_fractal_syntax.md

 Feel free to experiment with the syntax!

-Overdoing this can result in some very odd-looking code.
+Be warned that overdoing this can result in some very odd-looking code.

 ```
 import "base.orb";